What are tonsils?

 Tonsillitis: Although tonsils are supposed to fight infection, sometimes, they do the exact opposite and cause repeated infections!

 Inflammation of the tonsils is called tonsillitis, and it’s usually caused by an infection.
-If the tonsils are infected, often the adenoids are as well.

 Some signs and symptoms of tonsillitis include: